TobiPeterG/AMU/README.md

   - updates your flatpak and snap packages at startup
   - independant of the desktop environment
   - logs are saved at /var/log/manjaro-automatic-update/
-  - only apply updates when battery is charged to 50% and connected to power (notebook only)
+  - only apply updates when battery is charged to >90% (notebook only)

 # Known Issues
   - requires Plymouth